 So you can also find some loopholes in the system of your government and can avoid taxes.

-In the recent times, I got the chance to talk to a few industrialists, specifically related to the cutting tool industry and welding industry.
-I noticed that most of the times industries don’t change suppliers/ vendors easily.
-If any particular tool is working for them then they are using it continuously from the last 10-15 years without giving a thought to another tool.
+In recent times, I got the chance to talk to a few industrialists, specifically related to the cutting tool industry and welding industry.
+I noticed that most of the time industries don’t change suppliers/ vendors easily.
+If any particular tool is working for them then they are using it continuously for the last 10-15 years without giving a thought to another tool.
 Many a time they don’t even reconsider about processes of manufacturing to reduce material burn rate.
-I believe you should at least have a look towards each of your tools and processes in 5 years.
+I believe you should at least have a look at each of your tools and processes in 5 years.

 When I visited industries, I found that with advanced tools they can easily increase their profit by 10-30% but they are not employing the advanced tools just because of the lethargy of the decision makers of the manufacturing plant.

 I know it takes a lot of headaches when tools are replaced but I guess it is worth it if we do it in a time span of 5 years and could save 10% or more.